ForNeVeR/dotnet-licenses/README.md

 - `spdx` is the list of SPDX identifiers of the license.
 - `copyright` is the list of the copyright statements of the license.

-One file may have several records in case it is covered by several licenses simultaneously.
+Each file is only covered by one entry (that may contain combined license information about the file).

 You are meant to commit the lock file and update it if something in the package contents change.